 Lucy completed all her required courses, and applied to every school of nursing in B.C.
 Just one accepted her: Langara College.
 She and her spouse would take turns doing their shift work, and eventually Lucy graduated in 1997 with her Registered Nurse certificate.
 How did she make it though that whirlwind time?
 “Let's just say it was a lot – and it was a good thing I was young!"

 After working briefly with Diabetes Canada in a non-nursing role, Lucy's worked at PHSA since February 1999.
-Her first role was at the BC Centre for Disease Control as the program manager of Chee Mamuk, an Aboriginal HIV/AIDS Program.
+Her first role was at the BC Centre for Disease Control (BCCDC) as the program manager of Chee Mamuk, an Indigenous HIV/AIDS Program.
 There, she developed the education program to weave in cultural aspects of sharing health information through storytelling and art.

 In 2005, Lucy's curiosity and love of learning motivated her to earn a Masters of Science in Nursing, at UBC's School of Nursing.
 Her research used ethnography and a community-based research philosophy to explore how culturally relevant education for First Nation Youth could help with the prevention of hepatitis C.